-- (i) identifies broad outcomes for the Clinton UDA and - (ii) states the requirements for carrying out development to achieve the outcomes for the UDA.
+- (i) identifies broad planning outcomes for the Clinton UDA and - (ii) states the requirements for carrying out development to achieve the planning outcomes for the UDA.

-3.2.2 UDA outcomes
+3.2.2 UDA planning outcomes

-The outcomes:
+The planning outcomes:

 - (i) seek to achieve for the UDA the purposes of the Act and - (ii) are the basis for the UDA development requirements.